smzerehpoush/smzerehpoush/README.md

 Professional Summary
 ============

-Over five years of experience in Software Development Life Cycle, including documenting, coding, code reviewing, monitoring and debugging.
+Over six years of experience in Software Development Life Cycle, including documenting, coding, code reviewing, monitoring and debugging.
 Skilled in Java, Spring, .NET, Relational databases and Unit/Integration Testing.
 Also, extensive experience in e-Payment industry. interested in Microservices and Distributed Systems.

 Tech Stack
 ============